 SERVING CHOBE KI PURIYA:

-- You can serve these chobe ki puriya lukewarm or you serve when they reach to room temperature.
+- You can serve chobe ki puriya lukewarm or serve when they reach to room temperature.
 Mom serves these Chobe ki Puri with rich, creamy and warm Semolina Kheer.

 - Upon cooling completely transfer these to a clean and dry moisture free air tight jar.